EverydayHealthLogo

 Who is Dr. Reed, Retina Specialist in Boston, MA?

 Dr. David Reed, MD is a Retina Specialist, who primarily practices in Boston, MA with 2 additional practice locations.
-He is board certified.
 Dr. Reed graduated from Ohio State University / College of Medicine and completed his residency at Massachusetts Eye and Ear Infirmary/Harvard Medical School Program.
 Dr. Reed is fluent in English and Spanish, and is currently seeing new patients.
 Dr. Reed’s practice accepts Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Reed’s office at (508) 833-6000.

 Where did Dr. Reed go to medical school and complete their residency?